mist-devel/mist-binaries/cores/minimig-aga/readme.md

 - minimig.bal          - minimig core boot animation
 - minimig.cop          - minimig core boot animation

-Plus two additional files:
+Plus three additional files:
 - aros.rom             - AROS kickstart replacement, place in on the root of your SD card
 - hrtmon.rom           - HRTmon monitor code, place it on the root of your SD card if you intend to use it

-- WheelDriver.adf      - driver for mouse wheel
+- MinimigUtils.adf     - drivers for RTG, Akiko(Chunky2Planar), FAT95 and mouse wheel

 RELEASE NOTES
 ====================